spdx/spdx-spec/chapters/1-rationale.md

 **1.9.7** A new appendix "SPDX Lite" has been added to document a lightweight subset of the SPDX specification for scenarios where a full SPDX document is not required.
 See [Appendix VIII](appendix-VIII-SPDX-Lite.md) for more information.

+**1.9.8** Additional relationship options have been added to enable expression of different forms of dependencies between SPDX elements.
+As well, NONE and NOASSERTION keywords are now permitted to be used with relationships to indicated what is unknown.

-**1.9.8** Miscellaneous bug fixes and non-breaking improvements as reported on the mailing list and reported as issues on the [spdx-spec GitHub repository](https://github.com/spdx/spdx-spec).
+**1.9.9** Miscellaneous bug fixes and non-breaking improvements as reported on the mailing list and reported as issues on the [spdx-spec GitHub repository](https://github.com/spdx/spdx-spec).